Cassandra Lewis

 Writing Your Memoir

-In this eight-week course, students of all backgrounds and ages will mine their memories for storytelling gold and come away with a draft of a short nonfiction narrative and an outline for a book.
+In this six-week course, students of all backgrounds and ages will mine their memories for storytelling gold and come away with a draft of a short nonfiction narrative and an outline for a book.
 Students will learn the difference between memoir and autobiography and will be presented with passages from a diverse selection of narrative nonfiction for inspiration.
-The course will culminate in a public reading of works in progress.

 Restorative Writing Workshop